 The IELTS test is divided into four main sections: Listening, Reading, Writing, and Speaking, each targeting a specific language skill.

-The Listening, Reading, and Writing sections are conducted on the same day without any breaks, while the Speaking section may be scheduled either on the same day or up to 7 days before or after the other sections, depending on your test centre’s policy.
+Listening, Reading, and Writing happen on the same day back-to-back (no breaks).
+Speaking is different, it's scheduled separately, either on the same day or up to 7 days before/after, depending on your test center's availability.

 |